henrythasler/roomba/README.md

 ## modules

+### bridge

-* `bridge` - provides a convenient way of 2-way mirroring the mqtt states and commands from the robot unit to your local mqtt broker.
+Provides a convenient way of 2-way mirroring the mqtt states and commands from the robot unit to your local mqtt broker.

+#### Setup

+1. Install the mqtt module for root: `sudo pip3 install paho-mqtt`
+2. modify bridge/settings.py according to your needs.
+Especially the `host`, `user` and `pass` settings.
+3. modify `bridge/bridge.service` according to your needs.
+4. copy service file to sysdemd-folder: `sudo cp bridge.service /etc/systemd/system/`
+5. start service `sudo systemctl start bridge`

+If encountering errors during startup, check logs with `sudo journalctl -u bridge`

 ## Unit measurements